janae-marie/greenspace-health/README.md

 Does greenspace access correlate with reported depression statistics across different counties or areas of a city?

-This is a simple project to gather data from [OpenStreetMap](https://www.openstreetmap.org/#map=5/38.01/-95.84) and [CDC PLACES](https://www.cdc.gov/places/index.html) to see if there is a basic correlation between greenspaces and clinical depression rates.
+This is a simple project to gather data from [OpenStreetMap](https://www.openstreetmap.org/#map=5/38.01/-95.84) and [CDC PLACES](https://www.cdc.gov/places/index.html)'s [2024 Local Data for Better Health](https://data.cdc.gov/500-Cities-Places/PLACES-Local-Data-for-Better-Health-County-Data-20/swc5-untb/about_data) to see if there is a basic correlation between greenspaces and clinical depression rates.
 We hope that it can be used for various places to analyze this relationship across the U.S. For now, it can handle analyzing one place at a time.

 Janae Thomson and Heather Tottingham built this for a group project for Complex Adaptive Systems 502 offered through Arizona State University.